• Skip to main content

 When we conducted our deposit test it became quite evident to us that the level of customer support is pretty much non-existent.
 We sent 3 emails through the contact forms which are located at the “contact us” sections in the different versions of the Bitcoin Prime websites.
 In all cases the emails bounced and we never received any type of answers to our questions.
 We recommend you try emailing the support staff yourself before joining a software, just to see if the email works.
 Of course, if the contact forms don’t work, or alternatively you don’t receive a proper response simply stop whatever you are doing and move on.

 There is practically no discussion or mention about the legality of this latest ruse.
 This is because Bitcoin Prime is completely void of any patents and not required to operate according to regulatory guidelines.
-We have checked thoroughly and found out that this software is totally anonymous, and therefore unreliable.
+We have checked thoroughly and found out that this software is completely anonymous as we have already mentioned, and therefore unreliable.
 If you are in the UK searching for a genuine Bitcoin Prime review, we encourage you to inquire with the FCA website about trading CFDs.

-If you are located in the European Union, you should be aware that the FSMA in Belgium as well as ConSob in Italy have both blacklisted Bitcoin Prime and have branded it as an “investment fraud”.
-We have added screenshots of this for you above as a point of reference.
+If you are located in the European Union, you should be aware that the FSMA in Belgium, AFM in the Netherlands, as well as ConSob in Italy have blacklisted Bitcoin Prime and have branded it as an “investment fraud“.
+We have added a screenshot of these warnings for you above as a point of reference and are expecting additional warnings from the ASIC in Australia, the FMA in New Zealand, CMNV in Spain, and CSA in Canada.

 Is It Free?